rubyreferences/rubyref/builtin/types/range.md

 ---
 title: Range
-prev: "/builtin/types/regexp.html"
+prev: builtin/types/regexp.html
-next: "/builtin/types/struct.html"
+next: builtin/types/struct.html
 ---

 ## Range[](#range)

-A `Range` represents an interval—a set of values with a beginning and an end.
+A Range represents an interval—a set of values with a beginning and an end.
 Ranges may be constructed using the *s*`..`*e* and *s*`...`*e* literals, or with Range::new.
 Ranges constructed using `..` run from the beginning to the end inclusively.
 Those created using `...` exclude the